 All first year resident students participate in the University's 7 Day All Access meal plan.
 Students have unlimited access to the dining hall every day while it is open.
 Participation is automatic and meal plans are added for students before they move in.

-Sophomore resident students residing in Commonwealth Hall and LaRiviere Living and Learning Center may elect to participate in an alternate 5 Day All Access meal plan.
+Upperclass resident students residing in Commonwealth Hall and LaRiviere, and Windham Hall may elect to participate in an alternate 12 weekly meal plan.
 This plan allows for unlimited access to the dining hall when it is open Monday through Friday.

 Voluntary (On-Campus Apartment Areas and Commuters) Meal Plans

 Meal plans for students residing in Evergreen Village, Gateway Village, and Southwood Hall differ as these on-campus apartments provide full kitchens for the preparation of meals.

 Once a student has elected to participate in a voluntary meal plan, participation and subsequent billing is binding for the balance of the academic year.
 There are two "open enrollment" periods at the start of each semester during which a student may change or delete his/her voluntary meal plan.
-Meal plan adjustments must occur by Friday, September 6, 2019 for the Fall 2019 term and Friday, January 24, 2020 for the Spring 2020 term.
+Meal plan adjustments must occur by Friday, September 11, 2020 for the Fall 2020 term.

 Below is a summary of the meal plan options available.
 All students (residents and commuters) can select and change dining plans through our online housing system, THD.
 Click here for THD Self-Service.
 Your username and password are the same as they are for all WNE systems.
 Once you are in Self-Service, just click on Dining on the top menu and follow the steps to make your selection.

 Bear Bucks may be purchased from Enrollment Services or any Aramark (Dining Services) location, including their office in the University Commons.

 Available Meal Plans